data-readiness/data-readiness/banda.md

 layout: band
 ---

+## What is Band A about?

 Band A is about data in context.
+Mordern data science is unusual in that data is being collected, often without a question in mind.
+This is a change from classical statistics and science, where data is normally collected to answer a particular question.

 Band A is about the usability of data.

-* Band A is about data in context.
+In the early days, one could argue that the traditional statistical pipeline contained only Band A.

+## The Sense of Band A

-* Confirmatory data analysis
+* In statistics it roughly maps to confirmatory data analysis
-* Consider appropriateness of a given data set to answer a particular question or to be subject to a particular analysis.
+* In Band A we consider appropriateness of a given data set to answer a particular question, or to be subject to a particular analysis.

-Band A may require the acquisition of new data sets or work in annotation to make the data usable.
-Each of those data sets may need to go through the full process.
+Often in Band A we might find our existing data (although it might be at an advanced level of readiness, e.g. B1) is not sufficient to answer the questions we have.
+Band A may require the acquisition of new data sets or further work in annotation to make the data usable.
+Any of those other required data sets may need to go through the full process again.

 Whereas Band B might involve characterising the missing values, Band A could involve modelling them.